tom-jj-G/KeplerExoplanets/README.md

 ## Machine Learning Model
-At the moment our target result is binary: Is it a planet or not.
+Our target result is binary: Is it a planet or not.
+The dataset is labeled (koi_pdisposition).
-The dataset is labeled (koi_pdisposition) and so we will apply a supervised ML logistics model.<br>

-Additionally our plan is to create a neural net with the sigmoid activation function and compare it to the supervised ML model.

-During the initial EDA its been relaved that (koi_disposition) may be another target worth investigating.
-The is not binary but has (4) possible outcomes.<br>
-Also during EDA we discovered that there are a large number of NaN values that we will need to process.

-For the initial model we have removed all NaNs.
+#### Based on the Dataset we will be evaluating the below (4) models.
+- Supervised ML logistic Regression
+- Gradient Boosted Tree
+- Random Forest
+- Neural Net (Signmoid activation)

+#### EDA & Preprocessing
+Null Values
+- A large number of Null values (40k+)are present in the raw data.
+After preprocessing (including dropping unneeded columns) 3,572 remain
+- We are evaluating several methods for handling these: Dropping, Imputing (Mean, Median, Mode)

+Feature Evaluation & Selection
+- We are currently leveraging a Correlation Matrix and Feature Importance Graph to guide feature selection

+Creating test & train datasets
+- Initially we set the targey(y) to koi_pdisposition and the features to the remaining columns based on the feature evaluation process
+- The training & testing set are split in default manner which works out to 75% train & 25% test

+Scaling
+- The processed dataframe is scaled using ScikitLearns's standard scaler before the models are ran

 ## Database
 We are using the Postgres DB, currently an instance residing on Damien's local machine.